 Research your target market

-If you are joining an existing practice as a partner or associate performer you will be able to find out how many patients you are likely to have on your list, what sort of treatment they will need and whether they are NHS or private patients.
-Generally patients remain loyal to the practice they are registered with so you will be able to make a reasonable estimate of your fee income.
+If you are joining an existing practice as a partner or associate partner, you will be able to find out how many patients you are likely to have on your list, what sort of treatment they will need and whether they are NHS or private patients.
+Generally patients remain loyal to the practice they are registered with, so you will be able to make a reasonable estimate of your fee income.
 Bear in mind, though, that many in the dental profession consider that NHS fees are too low and that they do not allow dentists to spend as long on each patient as they might wish.
 If the practice has a high proportion of NHS patients is there any potential for private practice, where higher fees can be charged?

 - how many other dental practices are already in existence